buc4lf/Ollama-VRAM-watchdog/README.md

 ## The Problem

-Occassionally models do not fully load properly into GPU, resulting in degraded performance while running partially or fully in CPU.
-This can be a timing issue with ollama model switching, or a limited available VRAM issue, etc.  When running Ollama in Docker alongside other GPU-hungry containers (ComfyUI, Whisper, etc.), models sometimes split across CPU and GPU memory instead of loading fully into VRAM:
+When running Ollama in Docker alongside other GPU-intensive containers such as ComfyUI or Whisper, models may not fully load into VRAM.
+Instead, they split across GPU and CPU memory, resulting in noticeably degraded performance.
+Common causes include timing issues during Ollama's model switching and insufficient available VRAM due to competing workloads.

 ```
 $ ollama ps